SWxTREC/h3lioviz/README.md

 ### Development server

-Run `npm start` for a frontend dev server (use `npm run start:prod` to connect to the deployed AWS backend).
+Run `npm run start:dev` or `npm run start:prod` to serve the frontend locally and connect to one of the deployed AWS backends.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Code scaffolding